montaigneio/montaigne/journal.md

 ### review

-Havel is role model for public figure, politician and citizen.
+Havel is role model.
+He shows us waht a public figure, a politician and a citizen ca be.
 He is definitely not afraid to think deeper and to express himself.
 He is not afraid of expressing not popular opinions.
 He tries to understand pluses and minuses of each system.